eProsima/vulcanexus/docs/rst/tutorials/tools/monitor_sql/monitor_sql.rst

 .. note::

     This tutorial uses SQLite3 as SQL library to connect with an in-disk database.
-    This SQLite3 is already installed in ROS2 environment.
+    This SQLite3 is already installed in Vulcanexus environment.

 Resultant Database
 ------------------

-This tutorial executable :code:`monitor_sql_tutorial` produces a database stored with name :code:`vulcanexus_monitor.db` in the workspace where executed.
+This tutorial executable :code:`monitor_sql_tutorial` produces a database stored with name :code:`vulcanexus_monitor.db` in the workspace where launched.
 This database contains one table called :code:`data` with 3 columns:

-* **timestamp [key]** *milliseconds since epoch* Time since epoch in milliseconds
+* **timestamp [key]** Time since linux based time in milliseconds
-* **latency_median** *nanoseconds* Median of Latency in the interval :code:`timestamp - 5000 : timestamp`
+* **latency_median** Median of Latency in the interval :code:`timestamp - 5000 : timestamp` in nanoseconds.
-* **throughput_median** *MB/second* Median of Throughput in the interval :code:`timestamp - 5000 : timestamp`
+* **throughput_mean** Median of Throughput in the interval :code:`timestamp - 5000 : timestamp` in MB/second.

-Each 5000 ms the program calls the *Statistics Backend* API and store the results for latency median and throughput mean for all Nodes using :code:`chatter` topic.
+Every 5000 ms the program calls the *Statistics Backend* API and stores the results for latency median and throughput mean for all Nodes using :code:`chatter` topic.
 The :code:`timestamp` column is the **key** of the table as it cannot be repeated.
-It is stored as a number and not a string or timestamp to simplify the tutorial.
+It is stored as a number and not as string or timestamp to simplify the tutorial.

-There is a useful browser application to see the data inside a database file: `<http://inloop.github.io/sqlite-viewer/>`__.
+There exists a useful browser application to visualize the data inside a database file: `<http://inloop.github.io/sqlite-viewer/>`__.
-The resultant database will look like this:
+The resultant database should look similar to the following one:

 .. figure:: /rst/figures/tutorials/tools/sql_monitor_backend/database.png

 .. warning::

     It is possible that some data is not available because it is not being published from the entities.
-    In these cases *Statistics Backend* returns :code:`NaN` This is parsed as a :code:`0` when inserted in the database to avoid format issues.
+    In these cases *Statistics Backend* returns :code:`NaN`, which is parsed as a :code:`0` when inserted in the database to avoid format issues.

 Creating the monitor package and application
 --------------------------------------------